naikp13/hsi_enhancement/README.markdown

-# A python package for hyperspectral resolution enhancement using the `P2SR` Method
+# A python based package for hyperspectral resolution enhancement using the `P2SR` Method

 ![Output](figures/fig1.png)